Uniqueness of the multiplicative cyclotomic trace: Introduction

 Our second application, which generalizes results of~\cite{BM5,ElmendorfMandell}, is the following:

 \begin{theorem} (see Proposition~\ref{prop:kmonoidal} and Corollary~\ref{cor:kmon}) The algebraic $K$-theory functors are lax symmetric monoidal as functors from $\idemstabcat$ to $\ispec$.
-In particular, for every $E_n$-object $\aA$ in $\idemstabcat$, with $0\leq n\leq\infty$, $K(\aA)$ and $\bbK(\aA)$ are $E_n$-ring spectra. \end{theorem}
+In particular, for every $E_n$ object $\aA$ in $\idemstabcat$, with $0\leq n\leq\infty$, $K(\aA)$ and $\bbK(\aA)$ are $E_n$ ring spectra. \end{theorem}

-Theorem~\ref{thm:ikmon}, combined with Lurie's proof \cite{HA} of a conjecture of Mandell \cite{MandellE1234}, which asserts that an $E_{n+1}$-algebra in spectra gives rise to an $E_{n}$-category of compact modules in $\idemstabcat$, implies that the $K$-theory of an $E_{n+1}$-ring spectrum is an $E_{n}$-ring spectrum.
-This latter result has previously been announced by Barwick using different technology.
+Theorem~\ref{thm:ikmon}, combined with Lurie's proof~\cite[8.1.2.6]{HA} of a conjecture of Mandell~\cite[5.3]{MandellE1234}, which asserts that an $E_{n+1}$ algebra in spectra gives rise to an $E_{n}$ category of compact modules in $\idemstabcat$, implies that the $K$-theory of an $E_{n+1}$ ring spectrum is an $E_{n}$ ring spectrum.
 Our third application, which is a consequence of theorem~\ref{thm:isym} and equivalences \eqref{eq:corep}, is the following:

 \begin{corollary} (see Corollary~\ref{cor:Aenriched}) The symmetric monoidal homotopy categories $\mathrm{Ho}(\Motadd)$ and $\mathrm{Ho}(\Motloc)$ are enriched over the symmetric monoidal homotopy category $\mathrm{Ho}(\Mod_{A(*)})$ of $A(*)$-modules, where $A(\ast)=K(\bbS)\simeq \bbK(\bbS)$. \end{corollary}